-- Operating reserves for the purpose of this section includes the sum of Unrestricted Surplus and Total Operating Reserve balances net of School Generated Funds and Asset Retirement Obligation (ARO) amortization - 2.
-The maximum operating reserve percentage for each school jurisdiction is equivalent to the jurisdiction's System Administration percentage (range between 3.20 per cent to 5.00per cent). - The maximum operating reserve balance for the 2023/24 school year will be determined by multiplying the maximum operating reserve percentage by the Total Expenses as per the August 31, 2023 Audited Financial Statement (AFS). - No maximum operating reserve limit balance will be below \$100,000.
-If the calculation of the maximum operating reserve is less than \$100,000 then the maximum operating reserve will be \$100,000. - 4.
-Any operating reserve balance in excess of the operating reserve maximum will be recovered by Alberta Education through an equivalent reduction from the remaining scheduled payments for the remainder of the 2024/25 school year. - Alberta Education will provide notification of the excess reserve balances and the planned payment reductions in December, upon receipt of the Audited Financial Statements on November 30, 2024. - 5.
-School jurisdictions will be required to maintain a minimum 1 per cent operating reserve balance. - 6.
-School jurisdictions are required to obtain Ministerial approval prior to utilizing operating reserves or transferring to capital reserves as per the Education Act. - 7.
-The Minister may authorize an exemption to the maximum, based on one or more of the following criteria; - Clear demonstration of a short term requirement to utilize the reserves. - One time project that requires an accumulation of reserves, e.g., new technology system, supplement to a capital project, purchase of fleet vehicles including school buses. - Project is required for the safety of students - Project has been preapproved by the Minister, including the accumulation of reserve funding - Written request from the Board of Trustees identifying the applicable criteria to support the request.
+1. Operating reserves for the purpose of this section includes the sum of Unrestricted Surplus and Total Operating Reserve balances.

+- 2. The maximum operating reserve balance for the 2024/25 school year will be equal to six per cent of the Total Expenses reported in the August 31, 2024 Audited Financial Statement. - No maximum operating reserve limit balance will be below \$100,000.
+If the calculation of the maximum operating reserve is less than \$100,000 then the maximum operating reserve will be \$100,000. - 3.
+Any operating reserve balance in excess of the operating reserve maximum will be recovered by Alberta Education through an equivalent reduction from the remaining scheduled payments for the remainder of the 2025/26 school year. - Alberta Education will provide notification of the excess reserve balances and the planned payment reductions shortly after receipt of the Audited Financial Statements on November 30, 2025. - 4.
+School jurisdictions will be required to maintain a minimum 1 per cent operating reserve balance. - 5.
+The Minister may authorize an exemption to the maximum, based on one or more of the following criteria; - Clear demonstration of a short term requirement to utilize the reserves. - One time project that requires an accumulation of reserves, e.g., new technology system, supplement to a capital project, purchase of fleet vehicles including school buses. - Project is required for the safety of students. - Project has been preapproved by the Minister, including the accumulation of reserve funding.